 Students should expect considerable reading and writing within these classes of highly able and interested learners, as well as in-depth discussion, research and college-level critical analysis.

-If a student leaves MSMS, or for any reason drops a dual credit class, it is the responsibility of the student to drop the class from MUW.
-Failure to do so could result in an "F" on the MUW transcript.
+If a student leaves MSMS, or for any reason drops a dual credit class, it is the responsibility of the student to drop the class from MUW or Mississippi State University, depending on which class is being taken.
+Failure to do so could result in an "F" on the MUW or MSU transcript.

 Dual Enrollment